sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 2. **Approved**: The Merkle root has been approved by the Gnosis Safe owners, and the `approve` function has been called on the `SphinxModuleProxy`.
 This Merkle root is now "active".
 3. **Cancelled**: An active Merkle root that has been cancelled by the Gnosis Safe owners cannot ever be re-approved or executed.
 4. **Failed**: A Merkle root will fail if one of the transactions reverts in the Gnosis Safe.
 This prevents it from being re-approved or executed.
 5. **Completed**: A Merkle root is considered complete after all of the Merkle leafs have been executed on the target chain.
-This prevents it from being re-approved or executed.
+Completed Merkle roots can never be re-approved or executed.

 We've included a flow chart that explains the deployment process in more detail: